wang9hu/cheatsheets-and-misc/testSetuplog.md

          - **Recommended for**: testing element appear as a result of asynchronous actions, like data fetching
   <br>

-   1. Guilding Principles:
+   1. Guiding Principles:
-      1. If it relates to rendering components, then it should deal with DOM nodes her than component instances, and it should not encourage dealing with component instances.
+      1. **Rendering** => **DOM**: If it relates to **rendering components**, then it should deal with **DOM nodes** rather than component instances, and it should not encourage dealing with component instances.
-      2. It should be generally useful for testing the application components in  way the user would use it.
+      2. It should be generally useful for testing the application components in  way **the user would use it**.
 We are making some trade-offs here because we're using a computer and often a simulated browser environment, but in general, utilities should encourage tests that use the components the way they're intended to be used.
-      3. Utility implementations and APIs should be simple and flexible.
+      3. Utility implementations and APIs should be **simple and flexible**.
   <br>
    1. query targets:
       1. `byRole`: by its **accessibility** role, one of the most preferred selectors because it encourages accessibility practices, useful for selecting elements that have **explicit roles** (e.g., button, link, checkbox) in the UI.
 It closely aligns with how users **identify elements** on the page.